-Show off your best furry friend at Paws On Parade, the inaugural community dog walk, at Young Park, Saturday, April 9, 2022.
-Like a fashion show with fur as the main trend, canines will line up with their humans in tow and strut their stuff for an appreciative audience, beginning at 1 p.m.
-Registration for those who did not pre-register begins at 10 a.m.
+Show off your best furry friend at Paws On Parade, the inaugural community dog walk, at Young Park, Saturday, April 8, 2023.
+Like a fashion show with fur as the main trend, canines will line up with their humans in tow and strut their stuff for an appreciative audience, time TBA.
 Dogs from all walks of life are welcome, just so long as they keep their humans on the end of their leash.

 More than just a parade, the event is organized to bring attention to service dogs in the Mesilla Valley, while also providing a fun experience for attendees.
 Included on the roster are service dog demonstrations, a children’s obstacle course, a bounce house, a raffle, food and games.
 Dogs must be on a leash, non-aggressive and well-behaved.
 All profits from this event go to help the non-profit program Four Paws And A Wake Up, which provides service dogs to veterans in need.